 In addition to Show Choir, Colden also was in his school’s track and field team, throwing the shot put.
 Also during is high school years, Colden performed in a musical each summer with his school’s district; West Side Story, Miss Saigon, Pippin.

 After graduating high school, he joined Royal Entertainers, San Diego #1 Princess Party Company where he performs and entertains children as their favorite character (Krsitoff from Frozen, Batman, Darth Vader, Buddy The Elf, The Mayor of Whoville, etc.)

 He studied at San Diego State University for Theater with an Emphasis in Performance, graduating in 2018.
 At State, he has been able to work with and meet some amazing performers and teachers including Jacob Brent, Burke Moses and Donna McKechnie to name a few.
 At San Diego State, Colden was the Artistic Director of the school’s Musical Theater Club for two years, staging numbers and teaching fellow students how to tap!

 During his time at State, Colden was a teaching assistant for the Musical Theater History class on campus, and had the opportunity to lecture to the class on Kander & Ebb and their contribution to the development of Musical Theatre.

-Colden hopes one day to perform on the Great White Way or to be in a National Tour.
-He also wishes to one day be a drama teacher or director to expose to others the wonders of live theater.
+Colden hopes one day to perform with City Center Encores or to be in a National Tour.
+He also wishes to one day be a drama professor or director to expose to others the wonders of live theater.